wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-1.md

 Speaking of subscriptions, for many years Amazon has begged me to sign up with Amazon Prime and I've always refused.
 You have to admire their persistence though because they finally offered me something I couldn't refuse:  A _Lord of the Rings_ show.

 The most expensive TV show ever made, _The Rings of Power_ is fantastic.
 It looks stunning in 4K Dolby Vision.
 Production values match and exceed the Peter Jackson movies.
-I can't say the writing is as good, but it's frankly impossible to write at Tolkien's level, so they were doomed to fail on that front from the start.
+I can't say the writing is as good, but it's impossible to write at Tolkien's level, so they were doomed to fail on that front from the start.
 I can forgive the mediocre writing though because it's just so great to be in Middle Earth again.

 As a rule of thumb, I don't spend more than $20 a month on TV subscriptions, so I've started doing the juggling act of subscribing and unsubscribing to bounce between services.
 I've just finished up my one-year free trial of Disney Plus.
-I had a delightful year catching up on all the Star Wars and Marvel shows but everything good must come to an end.
+I had a delightful year catching up on all the Star Wars and Marvel shows, but everything good must come to an end.

 I've also burned through the must-watch shows in my Netflix queue, but I'm done for a while.
 Netflix charges over 20 bucks a month for 4K, which is too much to set and forget.
 Their new plan with ads is cheap enough to keep as a holding pattern so the kids can still watch their shows (no ads on kids profiles fortunately).